theiliad/mosaic-backup/content/thinking/is-the-future-of-shopping-hardwired-or-human.md

 date: 2020-10-28T03:14:12.599Z
 featuredImage: /img/thinking/can-any-brand-be-a-wellness-brand.jpg
 category: oneeighty
-descriptionEN: The past session of the Mosaic 180 conference that uncovers what the future of shopping holds
+descriptionEN: Industry experts from both data driven and behavioral backgrounds challenge each other and share their insights on what the future of shopping has in store.
 descriptionFR: frFPO
 panel:
   - image: /img/oneeighty/panel/fpo.jpg